- Reference Number: HEY-266/2013

 - Inflammatory diseases of the eye

-Your doctor will organise any necessary tests to see if a cause can be found in your case, although a cause may never be found out.
+The doctor who sees you will organise some tests to see if a cause can be found in your case, although a cause may never be found out.

 Why do I need treatment?